 A transferee employer can apply the Scheme to employees who transferred to it under TUPE or the Employment Rights Act after 28 February.

 It has not been made clear, however, whether transferees are to have the right to access transferors’ payroll records for the purposes of determining the historic pay of furloughed employees on variable pay that is necessary to determine payments to be made under the Scheme.

-If an employee is placed on furlough less than 3 weeks before they transferred, provided that they were placed on furlough no later than 10 June, the transferor is still able to claim for that employee under the Scheme if the transferee continues the period of furlough post transfer.
+If an employee was placed on furlough less than 3 weeks before they transferred, provided that they were placed on furlough no later than 10 June, the transferor is still able to claim for that employee under the Scheme if the transferee continued the period of furlough post transfer.
 Similarly, if an employee transfers after 10 June who was ‘validly’ furloughed by the transferor at any time after 29 February, the transferee can furlough them again.